marchc1/CloneDash/README.md

 There are still a lot of things I'd like to implement that are currently missing, for starters, custom levels.
 It would be nice to provide a lot of customizability and accessibility options the base game does not allow for as well.

 ## Building
 You should be able to just clone the repository, open it in Visual Studio 2022, and build the game.
 If there's any issues, let me know and I'll try to resolve them.
-I don't have other machines to get Mac/Linux support working at the moment.
+I don't have other machines to get Mac/Linux support working at the moment, and there is a  bit of a reliance on some Windows functionality, but it is a goal to be compatible with other operating systems.

 ## Credits/Attribution